 torch.compile

-It’s a magic line that makes everything faster.
+One line that makes the whole model faster.

 model = torch.compile(model, dynamic=True)

 Normally, PyTorch is eager.
-It fires one GPU kernel per operation.
-The GPU has to load data from its big, slow memory (HBM), run the math, and write it back.
-Every single time.
+It launches one GPU kernel per operation.
+Each time, the GPU loads data from its main memory (HBM), runs the math, and writes it back.

-- Kernel fusion: It squashes multiple operations into one single kernel.
-The data stays in the on-chip SRAM instead of doing endless round-trips to HBM.
+- Kernel fusion: It merges multiple operations into one kernel.
+The data stays in on-chip SRAM instead of bouncing back and forth to HBM.

-- Graph optimization: It drops redundant code, reorders math for better speed, and picks exactly the right CUDA kernels for the hardware.
+- Graph optimization: It removes redundant operations, reorders the math, and picks the right CUDA kernels for the hardware.

 Why dynamic=True?
 PyTorch typically compiles kernels expecting exact, fixed tensor shapes.
 If your input dimensions vary even slightly, the compiler halts training for a CPU recompilation.
 The dynamic=True flag forces it to generate flexible kernels that gracefully handle varying dimensions.